 - Service Blueprints

 As an Interaction and Service Designer at Adaptive Path

 , Jamin helps clients identify new product and service opportunities that support the needs and behaviors of the people who will use them.

 Previously, he was a senior designer at Nokia, where he led efforts to define new services, experiences, and business opportunities for business development, strategic growth areas, and corporate social responsibility.
+His experience ranges from working at a startup to a large university to being an independent consultant.
 He has produced solutions for mobile, web, netbooks, as well as other networked products in areas such as communications, health care, media, location-based services, commerce, and social interaction.

-He earned a masters in design with a focus on interaction design from Carnegie Mellon University, where he also learned about and practiced service design.
-He wrote his thesis paper on the thinking behind the design process, and explored combining the virtual and physical to project and prototype aspects of identity for his thesis project.
-He has a bachelor of arts in English writing, with a concentration in poetry writing, from the University of Pittsburgh.
+He has a masters in design with a focus on interaction design from Carnegie Mellon University, and a bachelor of arts in English writing, with a concentration in poetry writing, from the University of Pittsburgh.

-Design aside, he plays soccer, enjoys good beer, writes poetry, draws, paints, takes care of his betta fish, Kujo, and is in continuous pursuit of the best buttercream frosting.
+Design aside, he plays soccer, enjoys good beer, writes poetry, draws, paints, takes care of his beta fish, Kujo and is in continuous pursuit of the best buttercream frosting.